 -

-and fields.
-Choose a longer time period so the token doesn't require frequent recreation. -
+Fill in the and fields.
+Choose a longer time period so the token doesn't require frequent recreation.

 Click on Create personal access token.